circlefin/payments-sample-app/README.md

 ## Test Card Numbers

 To automatically trigger certain responses from the Circle Payments API, you can use some pre-defined [test card numbers](https://developers.circle.com/docs/test-card-numbers) that exercise specific behaviors.

+## Apple Pay

+To enable Apple Pay you must set environment variables APPLE_PAY_CERTIFICATE, APPLE_PAY_PRIVATE_KEY, APPLE_PAY_SESSION_VALIDATE_URL and APPLE_PAY_PERFORM_PAY_URL.
+Store contents of your merchant identifier .pem certificate in APPLE_PAY_CERTIFICATE and your merchant identifier private key in APPLE_PAY_PRIVATE_KEY.
+Store in APPLE_PAY_SESSION_VALIDATE_URL full https url to your endpoint where you validate session with received applePayUrl from client.
+Store in APPLE_PAY_PERFORM_PAY_URL full https url to your endpoint where you obtain apple pay token from client and are ready to call our backend.

 ## Change API base url